Reviewed Date: 04/19/2022

 The FSRS is a technical document containing information on how ISO evaluates a community’s total fire protection capability and includes the evaluation of how fire alarms are received and retransmitted, the capabilities of the fire department, the water supply available, and community risk reduction programs.
 To use the FSRS properly, one must be familiar with many aspects of fire communications, fire protection and prevention, and water supply to understand and apply the document correctly.
 To assist fire chiefs in using the FSRS, ISO has a special website at http://www.isomitigation.com/.
 The site details several free services available to fire chiefs.

-ISO sells the FSRS as a printed document for $100.00.
+ISO sells the FSRS as a PDF for $100.00.
 However, fire chiefs, chief building officials, and community chief administrative officials may request a single copy of the FSRS or of the Building Code Effectiveness Grading Schedule (BCEGS®) free of charge.
 The request for a free copy of either service must be in writing on fire department, building department, or the chief administrative officials’ letterhead to ISO Customer Service at the address below.

 545 Washington Boulevard, 18-3